 ● Grooming – This one’s for older or more mature children since grooming requires attention to detail and patience.
 Keep a nifty all-purpose brush, and your kid could help groom both the cat and the dog (and don’t forget to clip those claws—that is, if they’ll let you get anywhere near!)

 If it’s your first ride at the pet rodeo, take it easy and slow—even a goldfish is a great way to teach responsibility.
-With these tips, your kids will be earning gold stars for their nurturing skills before their pet is even potty-trained.
+With these tips, your kids will be good pet owner for their nurturing skills before their pet is even potty-trained.